wsi1/Bubba-Band/backend/README.md

 python ./fakePi/fakePi.py
 ```

-Input 1 for a hard tap and 2 for a hard tap, which will be sent to the backend.
+Input 1 for a hard tap and 2 for a soft tap, which will be sent to the backend.